oullin/content/general/2025-12-29-nostalgia-is-a-security-risk.md

+---
+title: "Nostalgia is a Security Risk: Why Clinging to the 'Board Game Era' Blinds Us to Modern Crises"
+excerpt: "For years, society has obsessed over 'screen time' as a pediatric crisis, yet we have ignored a massive demographic inversion: retirees are now the most screen-dependent population in history."
+slug: "2025-12-29-nostalgia-is-a-security-risk"
+published_at: 2025-12-29
+author: "gocanto"
+categories: "general"
+tags: ["society", "fake", "news", "crisis"]
+---

 We all love a straightforward narrative.
 There is comfort in believing that the problems of today can be solved by returning to the habits of yesterday.
 But in a rapidly evolving technological landscape, relying on nostalgia isn't just intellectually lazy—it’s actively dangerous.

 Recently, I encountered a perfect example of **"prejudice over-analysis"**: dismissing a data-driven argument without reading it because it conflicted with a deeply held, pre-existing moral narrative.